Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Đưa TinNgười Đưa Tin21/11/2023

-World - Bulgaria doubles arms production for export to Ukraine
+World - Bulgaria doubles arms production for export to Ukraine.

-Tools for victory
+Tools that bring victory

 During his first public visit to Bulgaria in early July, Ukrainian President Volodymyr Zelensky criticized Bulgarian President Radev for his stance against arming Ukraine amid what he called a “conflict.”